Finding Derivative Functions and Values Using the definition... | Channels for Pearson+

 Power Rules

-Once the derivative function is found, it can be evaluated at specific points to find the slope of the tangent line at those points.
-For example, after finding f'(x) for f(x) = 4 - x², you can substitute x = -3, 0, and 1 into f'(x) to find f'(-3), f'(0), and f'(1), respectively, which represent the instantaneous rate of change at these points.
+Once the derivative function is found, substitution involves plugging specific values into the derivative to find the rate of change at those points.
+For example, after finding g'(t), substitute t = -1, t = 2, and t = √3 to find g'(-1), g'(2), and g'(√3), respectively.
+This step is essential for evaluating the derivative at given points.

 Recommended video: